Possible realization of a randomness-driven quantum disordered state in an S = 1/2 antiferromagnet Sr3CuTa2O9

-The experimental realization of QSLs in clean and periodic systems remain a great challenge that invokes to discover, design and investigate promising frustrated magnets in this context .
+The experimental realization of QSLs in pristine and periodic systems remain a great challenge that invokes to discover, design and investigate promising frustrated magnets in this context .
 Interestingly, it has been suggested that unavoidable disorder in certain frustrated magnets, can lead to a random exchange energy between spins \cite{PhysRevB.102.094407,PhysRevX.8.041040,Kitagawa2018,PhysRevLett.124.047204,Kimchi2018,Khatua2022}.
-Quenched disorder owing to the presence of defects or site mixing that are fixed into the crystal lattice structure during the synthesis process can induce randomness in exchange energies and hence quantum fluctuation, which offers a viable route to stabilize the QSL state in frustrated magnets \cite{PhysRevX.8.031028}.
-The subtle interplay between quantum fluctuations induced by anti-site disorder, magnetic frustration and emergent degrees of freedom can give rise to novel disordered ground states such as random-singlet state, where spins interact antiferromagnetically and form spin-singlet pairs.
+Quenched disorder owing to the presence of defects or site mixing that are fixed into the crystal lattice can induce randomness in exchange energies and hence quantum fluctuation, which offers an alternate route to stabilize exotic quantum states in quantum magnets \cite{PhysRevX.8.031028,Khatua2022}.
+The subtle interplay between quantum fluctuations induced by magnetic frustration and competition between emergent degrees of freedom can give rise to novel disordered ground states such as random-singlet state, where spins interact antiferromagnetically and form spin-singlet pairs.
 In 1D quantum spin chain with Heisenberg antiferromagnetic interactions, random coupling between $S=1/2$ spins forms random spin-singlet pairs \cite{PhysRevLett.43.1434,PhysRevB.50.3799,PhysRevB.22.1305}.
-However, random-singlet states in 2D and 3D spin-lattices have not been well studied yet due to the scarcity of such frustrated magnets \cite{PhysRevB.22.1305,PhysRevB.50.3799,doi:10.1063/1.329684,PhysRevLett.48.344,PhysRevB.98.134427}.
+However, random-singlet states in 2D and 3D spin-lattices have not been well studied yet due to the scarcity of such quantum magnets \cite{PhysRevB.22.1305,PhysRevB.50.3799,doi:10.1063/1.329684,PhysRevLett.48.344,PhysRevB.98.134427}.